-Recent scholarly publications examine: photographic iconicity; textual and visual narratives of conflict and conflict-instigated displacement in Northern Ireland; examinations of official government responses to displacement; oral history archives; and, memorialization in Northern Ireland.
+My recent scholarly publications examine: photographic iconicity; textual and visual narratives of conflict and conflict-instigated displacement in Northern Ireland, and official government responses to displacement; 'legacy' issues and oral history archives; and, memorialization in Northern Ireland.
 Currently, I'm writing a book-length project, Visual Republicanisms: Reimagining Iconic Photographs in the Post-Ceasefire Period, Northern Ireland.

-I am also involved in the coordination of an interdisciplinary research symposium for scholars and community members on topics related to Irish Studies (Ireland-Newfoundland connections, Republic of Ireland, Northern Ireland and Irish language (www.mun/ca/irishstudies/)
+I'm also involved in the coordination of a biennial, interdisciplinary research symposium (www.mun/ca/irishstudies/) for scholars and community members on topics related to Irish Studies (Ireland-Newfoundland connections, Republic of Ireland, Northern Ireland and the Irish language).
+We welcome new participants; the next scheduled conference is in fall, 2019.

-Largely based on location in Newfoundland and Labrador, my interest and research in photographs and visual analyzes extend to historical photographic collections of women volunteers at the International Grenfell Association in Northern Newfoundland and coastal Labrador.
+Largely based on location in Newfoundland and Labrador, my interest and research in photographs and visual analyzes extend to historical photographic collections of women volunteer workers at the International Grenfell Association in Northern Newfoundland and coastal Labrador.

-As a long standing scholarly interest, I continue to publish research related to the discipline and disciplining of Gender Studies.
-In particular, I am interested in constructions of research methods and methodologies as integral aspects of the project of 'disciplining.'
+As a long standing interest, I continue to publish scholarship related to the discipline and disciplining of Gender Studies.
+I'm interested in constructions of research methods and methodologies as integral aspects of the project of 'disciplining.'

-I have served as an External Reviewer for Academic Programme Reviews in Women's and/Gender Studies at a number of Canadian universities.
+I have served as an External Reviewer for Academic Programme Reviews in Women's and/Gender Studies at five Canadian universities.